MichaelCurrin/primevue-frontend-quickstart/docs/about.md

 You could even mix your JS and CSS into one HTML file, if you wanted to only have one file.
 But you'll probably want to separate those for easier management.

-A Vue frontend project only needs 3 files to run, as set up in this template:
+A PrimeVue / Vue frontend project only needs 3 files to run, as set up in this template:

 - [index.html](/index.html)
     - HTML homepage.
+    - Including CSS around PrimeVue, including a chosen theme.
+    - Including an **import map** for JS dependencies.
 - [main.js](/main.js)
     - The app logic in JS.
     - This loads dependencies, constructs the app and then mounts it on an element in the body.
-The demo components are based on the [Introduction](https://v3.vuejs.org/guide/introduction.html) tutorial on the Vue 3 docs.
-But without IDs - as those are for the app level rather than reusable component level.
 - [styles.css](/styles.css)
     - Some minimal CSS styling, to match the Vue CLI quickstart.